Prestijhonny/CSaP_project/README.md

-# Log Server Implementation
+# Log server implementation

-## Project Description
+## Project description

 The goal of this project is to implement a "log server" – a server that logs inputs received from clients into a log file.
 The client and server executables are designed to be configurable through command-line options, with default values stored in a configuration file for flexibility.

-### Client Executable
+### Client executable

 The client executable is equipped with the following command-line options:

-- **IP address and listening port of the server:** Users can specify the server's IP address and listening port to establish a connection
+- **IP address and listening port of the server:** users can specify the server's IP address and listening port to establish a connection as commands argument of executable
-- **Shutdown Options:** The client can be terminated gracefully using user-selected signals, EOF (CTRL+D), or a quit command from the command line.
+# Example
+'''
+./client localhost 9000
+'''
+or
+'''
+./client 127.0.0.1 9000
+'''

-### Server Executable
+### Server executable

 The server executable accepts the following command-line options:

-- **Listening Port:** Users can define the port on which the server listens for incoming client connections.
+- **Listening port and log file directory:** Users can define the port and log file directory on which the server listens for incoming client connections.
-- **Log File Directory:** A directory path where the log file will be stored.

 ### Server Shutdown Mechanism